Proposing a Model for Predicting Passenger Origin-Destination in Online Taxi-Hailing Systems: Experiments

+In Section \ref{prediction_model_section}, we employ the MSE as the cost function for the model during the training phase.
+This metric imposes a higher penalty on larger errors compared to the Mean Absolute Error (MAE) as shown in Eq. (\ref{MAE_cost}).
+In this section, we utilize both MAE and MSE metrics to compare the performance of different models and examine various aspects of their performance.
+Additionally, we introduce another metric called Mean Absolute Percentage Error (MAPE@1) as presented in Eq. (\ref{MAPE@1_cost}).
+This metric expresses errors as a percentage, which is independent of the problem context, thereby providing a more comprehensible representation of the models' performance.

-Since we use hourly time interval data, our model predicts the number of the clusters’ travels for each hour.
-Similar to the size of travel clusters, the size of the time intervals could affect the prediction confidence interval.
-After running the K-means clustering and extracting the important OD flows, to reduce the number of the model's trainable variables, we use the NMF algorithm to decrease the OD vector dimension from 10000 to 100.
-The NMF dimension reduction results in a MSE of 0.016 and a mean absolute error (MAE) Eq. (\ref{MAE_cost}) of 0.079 on the training data.
-Also, as shown in Table \ref{tab:NMF}, the NMF algorithm has a significant impact on the number of trainable variables for the three proposed prediction models with three different types of recurrent layers.
+The study employs hourly time-interval data to predict the number of travels for each hour in the clusters.
+The size of the time-intervals and travel clusters may impact the prediction confidence interval.
+K-means clustering is executed, and significant OD flows are extracted.
+To minimize the number of trainable variables in the model, the NMF algorithm is utilized to reduce the OD vector dimension from 10000 to 100.

+The results of dimension reduction using NMF yielded a mean a MSE of 0.016 and a MAE of 0.079 on the training dataset.
+Furthermore, Table \ref{tab:NMF} demonstrates that the NMF technique has a substantial influence on the number of trainable parameters for the three proposed prediction models, each utilizing distinct recurrent layers.